-Language is constantly evolving.
-The terms people use to describe their sexual orientation can also shift at times.
-For example, once considered a slur, the term "queer" has been reclaimed by many LGBTIQ+ people as an umbrella term for sexual and gender minorities.
+Language is constantly evolving and the terms people use to describe their sexual orientation also shift at times.
+For example, once considered a slur, the term "queer" has been reclaimed by LGBTIQ+ people as an umbrella term for sexual and gender minorities.
 As such, we suggest asking about how people describe their sexual orientation.